Spend the Day at Lake Nighthorse 2022

 It may still feel like winter, but Durango Parks and Recreation is wanting to get a head start on spring.
-Lake Nighthorse, Durango’s newest recreational lake, is reopening for public recreation starting on Friday, April 2, 2021 with all new activities and events!
+Lake Nighthorse, Durango’s newest recreational lake, is reopening for public recreation starting on Friday, April 1, 2022 with all new activities and events!
 So grab your swimsuits and fishing gear and prepare to say goodbye to winter.
-Spring is here with summertime close behind!
+Spring is here with summertime following close behind!

 Lake Nighthorse opened for the first time two years ago for aquatic recreation, fishing, and boating.
 But the creation of this fee-based water wonderland was a long journey.
 The lake, originally authorized by the U.S. Congress in September 1968, didn’t actually begin construction until 2003.
 There were many obstacles including funding and political difficulties that delayed the development.
 The reservoir began filling in 2009 and was up to capacity in 2011 when the Lake began getting stocked with kokanee salmon, rainbow trout and brown trout.